Latube/dotFiles/README.md

 # dotFiles
-Personal dot confitfile such as bash and vim etc
+Personal dot confitfile such as bash and vim etc.